 Researchers still do not know the long-term safety of melatonin, especially in children and adolescents.
 The safety of the supplement in pregnant women and their babies is also

 Valerian root is another natural sleep aid.
 It may help reduce anxiety and relax the body.

 Although valerian root has played a role in herbal medicine since ancient Greek and Roman times, there is little evidence to prove that it is effective.

 Studies have produced mixed results as to whether valerian root helps with insomnia and other sleep disorders.
 It has been hard to draw any real conclusions about its effects.
-The National Institutes of Health suggest that this is because researchers used different types and doses of this supplement in studies.
+The National Institutes of Health suggest that this is because researchers used

 The National Sleep Foundation says the recommended dose of valerian root is 400–900 mg.
-Taking it 2 hours before bedtime may help a person sleep, without causing the side effects of stronger sleep aids.
+Taking it 2 hours before bedtime may

-Ambien does carry a warning that it can cause abnormal behaviors, such as sleepwalking and driving while asleep.
+Ambien does carry a warning that it can cause abnormal behavior, such as sleepwalking and driving while asleep.
 In older adults, it is better to try melatonin first.
 If melatonin does not work, people can try a drug like Ambien.

 When used over the short term, melatonin appears to be safe.
 However, its long-term effects are still unclear.
-Studies have not confirmed whether using it for extended periods causes any problems.
+Studies

 The long-term safety of melatonin for children is especially important.
 Researchers do not yet know whether it might affect long-term development, the onset and effects of puberty, and other aspects of growth.

 Melatonin has many functions within the human body, most of which we are yet to understand.
-Based on current research, it is most helpful for sleep issues, such as jetlag, as well as for anxiety.
+Based on current research, it is most helpful for sleep issues, such as jet lag, as well as for anxiety.